benjack795/solomon-reimp/README.md

 The folder "Body Remaster" contains the reimplementations of Solomon et al's work in the ODE engine, without 2D engine bootstrapping used throughout the thesis.

-By compiling the four different main files with
+By compiling the four different main files with (UNIX)

 x